⇲ Christian Martyrs in the Roman Empire

 3. Evangelizing

-The teacher Tertullian said, “The bloods of the martyrs are the seeds of the church.
+The teacher Tertullian said, “The drops of blood of the martyrs are the seeds of the church.
 Continued in the torture, they increased in number more than those who were killed.
 "Verily, verily I say unto you, except a corn of wheat fall into the ground and die, it abides alone but if it die, it brings forth much fruit.
 (John 12:24) The more severe the punishment, the more people were added to the Christian faith.
 Our Lord Jesus Christ sent out His apostles as sheep among wolves, did the Lord not care that those wolves will kill His sheep?
 No. What happened was the opposite.
 In devouring the sheep, the wolves became sheep.”
 So the faith increased with the martyrdom of the saints much more than the preaching

 of the missionaries.